 Sometimes adults with HIV/AIDS can get an infection from germs that do not normally cause illness in a healthy person (like cryptococcus).
 People with AIDS (especially children) can get a severe version of a more common infection, such as chickenpox.

-These opportunistic infections and conditions can frequently occur in kids with HIV:
+These opportunistic infections and conditions can happen in people with HIV:

 - viral infections, such as a form of chronic walking pneumonia called lymphoid interstitial pneumonia (LIP), herpes simplex virus, shingles, and the cytomegalovirus infection

-- parasitic infections, such as PCP (a pneumonia caused by Pneumocystis jirovicii, a microscopic parasite that can't be fought off due to a weakened immune system) and toxoplasmosis
+- parasitic infections, such as PCP (a pneumonia caused by Pneumocystis jirovecii, a microscopic parasite that can't be fought off due to a weakened immune system) and toxoplasmosis

 - serious bacterial infections, such as bacterial meningitis, tuberculosis, and salmonellosis

 - fungal infections, such as esophagitis (inflammation of the esophagus), and candidiasis or thrush (yeast infection)